 The standard way of taking mammograms uses x-ray images of the breast.
 A newer technique called digital mammography uses computer imaging.
 Studies have shown that digital mammograms are better at finding cancers in younger women and women who have denser breast tissue.

-Women under 50, who are having mammography because of an increased risk of breast cancer, are recommended to have digital mammography whenever possible.
+Women under 50, who are having mammography because of an increased risk of breast cancer, will have digital mammography whenever possible.

 MRI (magnetic resonance imaging)

 MRI scanning is used for screening some women who are under 50 and at very high risk.